 The zoo even has several shaded locations throughout the complex that are perfect for a family picnic.
 Or, if you prefer, there are plenty of covered dining areas to sit at a table, grab a bite, and rest for a minute.

 The zoo staff does ask that any outside beverages be non-alcoholic.
 Additionally, no glass containers are allowed.

 Beyond food, what else should you bring?
 For any family with small children, strollers are a must!
 Don’t forget this is a massive zoo, so there’s a lot of walking required.
 Every major exhibit except for the Grewcock Butterfly and Insect Pavilion is stroller-friendly.
 And, there are stroller rentals available at the main entrance if you don’t want to bring your own.

-Additionally, if you are traveling to the zoo during the summer, warm-weather gear like sunscreen, hats, sunglasses, and water bottles are a wise investment.
+Additionally, if you are traveling to the zoo during the summer, warm-weather gear like sunscreen, hats, sunglasses, and water bottles are a must.
 In fact, you always should bring water bottles no matter the time of the year!
-All that walking definitely keeps you thirsty.

 A Brief History of Omaha’s Henry Doorly Zoo

 The first version of Omaha’s Henry Doorly Zoo originally opened in 1894 under the name, “Riverview Park Zoo.”
 By 1898, the zoo had 120 animals.
 Half a century later, in 1952, the Omaha Zoological Society was founded with the goal to improve the quality of the zoo.

 This goal of making a world class zoo took shape thanks to a gift from Margaret Hitchcock Doorly, who donated three-quarters of a million dollars.
 She did this in memory of her late husband, Henry Doorly of the Omaha World-Herald, in 1963.